Michael Okun Talks About the Complexity and Treatment of Parkinson’s Disease

 Dr. Michael Okun is considered the world’s foremost authority on the treatment of Parkinson’s.
-He is the Adelaide Lackner Professor and Chair of Neurology at the University of Florida Health College of Medicine as well as the co-director of the university’s Fixel Center for Neurological Diseases.
+He is the Adelaide Lackner Professor and Chair of Neurology at the University of Florida Health College of Medicine as well as the co-director of the university’s Movement Disorders Program at the Norman Fixel Center for Neurological Diseases at UF Health.
 The center is known for its interdisciplinary faculty that provides a one-stop, patient-centered clinical research experience that attracts patients from around the world.

 Since 2006, Michael has been the National Medical Director for the Parkinson’s Foundation and works very closely with a wide range of organizations such as the Michael J. Fox Foundation.
 The American Society for Experimental Nuerotherapeutics recently awarded Michael the 2018 Presidential Award.
 In 2015, he was recognized during a White House ceremony by the Obama administration as a “Champion for Parkinson’s Disease.”

 Michael also is an accomplished writer with more than 400 peer-reviewed articles and even a book of poetry.